vectorcr/vectorcr.github.io/_posts/2021-04-29-day5-refining-the-experience.md

 ---
-layout: Post
 Title: "Day5 refining the experience"
 ---

-# The final round of configurations
+# The final round of configurations...hopefully ><

 Last I wrote I thought I was done with the configuration phase of this project.
 That I had finally gotten to a point where I was comfortable and I had everything that I needed.
 While neovim has a lot of great features there is still just a lack of simple-to-follow documentation for some of the more complex plugins.